FrancoFernando/twitter-threads/software-development/code-reviews.md

+Software engineers engage in code reviews daily.

+But most developers can’t recognize a bad code review process.
+Even when they're right in the middle of one.

+Thread: 3 signs of bad code reviews, and how your team can ship faster.

 I recently went again through "Master the Code Review", a course by @curtiseinsmann

 The course is really great and I got many useful insights from it.